 He loses his smile, “This is his third drunk driving incident in four years.
 He’s still got a licence as the second one hasn’t gone to court yet.”

-I feel my blood boil because a great rage goes through me at the fact such a bastard is still on the road.
+I feel my blood boil when a great rage goes through me at the fact such a bastard is still on the road.
 Mr Belling flinches when I look back at him.
-“I want that bastard’s arse, marinated, and well grilled.
+“I want that bastard’s arse; marinated, and well grilled.
 Sue the hell out of him, and include a motion to have all assets frozen until the case is over.
-I don’t want him moving things out of sight."
-He nods, and I take some deep slow breaths to calm down again.
+I don’t want him moving things out of sight.”
+Mr Belling nods yes, and I take some deep slow breaths to calm down again.
 I stop to think while he writes.
 “Something else you’ll need to do.”
 He looks up.
 “My trust fund, I’ve been thinking of changing the rules for some time.
-I want full voting beneficiaries to be myself and my descendants, with non-voting non-blood beneficiaries if eighty percent of voting beneficiaries approve them, the same percentage can also revoke their membership; their descendants are not automatic beneficiaries.
-The trust manger must be a qualified and licensed financial adviser and licensed trustee, but can’t be a beneficiary.
-The Trust Board to have a maximum of ten members, the trust manager and up to nine members who are full beneficiaries and are sixteen years of age or older.
+I want full voting beneficiaries to be myself and my descendants, with non-voting non-blood beneficiaries if eighty percent, or more, of the voting beneficiaries approve them.
+The same percentage can also revoke their membership, and their descendants are not automatic beneficiaries.
+The trust manger must be a qualified licensed financial adviser and licensed trustee, but can’t be a beneficiary.
+The Trust Board is to have a maximum of ten members, the trust manager plus up to nine members who are full beneficiaries and are sixteen years of age, or older.
 In the case of a split vote the board chair has an extra vote.
-The chairperson to be the oldest beneficiary on the board, unless they don’t want the job.
+The chairperson to be the oldest beneficiary on the board, unless they don’t want to be the chairperson.
 Any full beneficiary sixteen years of age and older has a vote in electing members of the trust board, those twenty-five and older have a second vote, and those thirty and older have a third vote; that should provide a long term balance.
 Day to day running of the trust is in the hands of the manager under the direction of the chairperson.
-Together, they’ve full control of all assets as directed in the quarterly board meetings.
+Together they’ve full control of all assets as directed in the quarterly board meetings.
 Each year the board will approve the manager’s salary for the next year, after it’s set by the chairperson.
-If the board or the manager disagree with the figure from the chairperson the matter is to go to an external arbiter to set the rate currently paid for jobs of similar responsibilities elsewhere in the finance industry.
-The board is to give annual approval for the list of benefits to be paid, as set out by the manager and chairperson.”
+If the board or the manager disagree with the figure from the chairperson the matter is to go to an external arbiter to set the salary at a rate currently paid to people in jobs of similar responsibilities elsewhere in the industry.
+The board is to give an annual approval for the list of benefits to be paid, as set out by the manager and chairperson.”

 He looks up, and smiles, “That’s neat.
 It gives you control of your assets now instead of waiting until you’re eighteen, and it’s legal.
-I take it all inheritances etc. are to go into the trust too?”
-I nod.
-"Good, with your mother and uncle dead we need new trust managers.
+I take it all of the inheritances etcetera are to go into the trust too?”
+I nod yes.
+“Good.
+With your mother and uncle dead we need new trust managers.
 We can change the trust rules to ease the selection of new ones.
 By the end of the week you’ll be the chairman of the AREA Trust.”
 My full name is Allyn Robin Evans Adams.
-Mum’s name was Robyn Evans, she was proud of her Welsh ancestry and her father wanted the Evans name to continue in all us kids, so I end up with a combination of both wishes.
+Mum’s name was Robyn Evans, she was proud of her Welsh ancestry, and her father wanted the Evans name to continue in all us kids, so I end up with a combination of both wishes.
 The trust is named after my initials.
-I nod.
-"I’ll get staff started on the paperwork.
-For the new trust manager, is Bryce acceptable?"
+I nod again.
+“I’ll get my staff started on the paperwork.
+Is Bryce acceptable to you as the new trust manager?”

-Rita’s eyes go wide as I speak, “Shit, I’m sorry, Al. And I thought I had problems.
+Rita’s eyes go wide while I speak, “Shit!
+I’m sorry, Al. And I thought I had problems.
 We usually don’t have nurses following people around, so you may be right about the suicide watch.”

 “I’ve a young girl with a cancer that’s currently small, but we can’t seem to get it to stop.
 We’ve tried everything.
 There’s a new drug out that may work.
-The powers that be refuse to spend the ten grand for the drugs since there’s no guarantee it’ll work.
+However, the powers that be refuse to spend the ten grand for the drugs, since there’s no guarantee it’ll work.
 Hell, you can’t be sure any cancer treatment will work.
-So her best chance for treatment is dead due to a bean counter trying to balance a budget.
+So her best chance for treatment is dead, due to a bean counter trying to balance a budget.
 And I’m pissed off.”

 “Come with me to my room for a moment.
 The drugs, how can they be got and paid for?”

-Back in my room I grab my wallet and have her take us to her office.
-Once seated at her desk she calls the drug company’s research lab and discusses her needs.
-After settling on what’s wanted I take the phone, “Excuse me, can you please check with your accounting people if they’ll accept American Express phone codes to pay for this?”
+Back in my room I grab my wallet, and have her take us to her office.
+Once seated at her desk she calls the drug company’s research lab to discuss her needs.
+After settling on what’s wanted I say on the phone, “Excuse me, can you please check with your accounting people if they’ll accept American Express phone codes to pay for this?”
 A few minutes wait, and I’m transferred to accounting.
 I give them the card details and the check code for phone charges.
-They confirm authorisation and say they’ll have it on the next plane, they’ll call back with the flight details.
+They confirm authorisation, say they’ll have it on the next plane, and they’ll call back with the flight details.

 I hand Doc Rita the phone.
 Both she and the nurse sit and stare at me.
 “Shit, Al. How come you just paid twelve grand to help someone you’ve never met?
 And how can you afford it?”